Mapping the 10 countries with the most overseas territories

 New Zealand – 4 territories

-New Zealand has two self-governing regions which are part of it; one dependent territory; and one Antarctic claim.
+New Zealand has two self-governing regions that are part of it, one dependent territory, and one Antarctic claim.

 The Cook Islands in the South Pacific Ocean, located between New Zealand and Hawaii, and Niue, located in the South Pacific Ocean northeast of New Zealand and east of Tonga, are both self-governing in “free association” with New Zealand.
-This is a voluntary association in which a nation such as the Cook Islands or Niue assumes responsibility for its own domestic affairs, but defers to New Zealand for defence and foreign policy.
+This is a voluntary association in which a nation, such as the Cook Islands or Niue, assumes responsibility for its domestic affairs but defers to New Zealand for defence and foreign policy.

 Tokelau came under the control of New Zealand in 1925 and is a non-self-governing territory.
-This means that the UN considers it a territory where the people have “not yet attained a full measure of self-government” but are being encouraged to work towards self-government.
+This means that the UN considers it a territory where the people have “not yet attained a full measure of self-government” but are being encouraged to work towards it.

-Like several other countries, New Zealand make a claim to part of the Antarctic.
+Like several countries, New Zealand claims part of the Antarctic.
 The 1959 Antarctic Treaty System is an international agreement which preserves Antarctica for peaceful purposes and scientific research, while freezing all territorial claims.
 Since 1923, New Zealand has maintained a right of sovereignty over the Ross Dependency in Antarctica for research purposes.
 It was originally part of the UK’s claim.

 Denmark – 2 territories